 Susie is a Web MV user viewing a session from the CA Automation Point machine for which Jack is responsible.
 Therefore, by default, the messages that begin with IEE136I also appear yellow to Susie (because Jack has defined them as yellow).
 However, Susie can choose to remap the color yellow to another color of her choice; for example, blue.
-Messages that begin with IEE136I will still appear yellow in the CA Automation Point Merged Message window, but Susie's viewing of Web MV will display them as blue.

-To map message colors
+Messages that begin with IEE136I appear yellow in the Merged Message window, but Susie's viewing of Web MV displays them as blue.
+To map the message colors, do the follows.

-- 1. From the Options menu on the Web MV main window, choose Colors. - 2.
-Choose Msg Color Map. - The Message Color Mapping dialog displays - 3.
-Map a specific color to each of the sixteen CA Automation Point color constants.
+- 1. From the Options menu on the Web MV main window, choose Colors.

+- 2. Choose Msg Color Map.

+- The Message Color Mapping dialog displays

+- 3. Map a specific color to each of the sixteen color constants.

-4. Click Change.
+- 4. Click Change.

-CA Automation Point remaps the currently selected CA Automation Point color to a "display color" of your choice.
+CA Automation Point remaps the currently selected color to a "display color" of your choice.